Senior Copywriter, Toronto, Canada

 (I’m shortening the story wildly, but your time is valuable.
 Also, I’m Canadian and writing all these nice things about myself makes my brain hurt.)

-In the spring of 2015, I took on a new role at the The&Partnership as Senior Copywriter, bringing new thinking to the TELUS brand.
+After Venture, I moved to a new role at the The&Partnership as Senior Copywriter, bringing new thinking to the TELUS brand.

 So yeah.
 I write.
 I come up with ideas.
 I’m a natural presenter.
 I live digital.
 And I learn wicked fast.